Brennall/HFH-SRD/Chapter02.md

 *Invulnerable:* The chosen is blessed with partial invulnerability  to harm.
 Any damage the chosen suffers from non-magical attacks is reduced by 1 point per die.
 The damage reduction is applied per die.
 Damage can be reduced to 0, but not less than 0, on each die.
 Attacks from monsters of 5 HD or more are considered magical attacks due to the monster’s ferocity.
 This gift can be selected up to three times.
 Each additional time the gift is selected, damage suffered is reduced by 1 additional point per die, to a maximum of 3 points per die.

 *Lion-Hearted:* If the chosen is serving as a commander or hero on the battlefield with an army, the army automatically stands firm on its first morale roll, or rallies if it would have stood firm.
 This benefit is lost for the duration of the battle, however, if the chosen himself routs, flees, or leads from the rear (see Domains at War: Battles, p.
-XX).
+25).

 *Lucky:* When re-rolling attack throws, proficiency throws, or saving throws using Fate Points, the chosen may roll the die twice and choose the better value.